Beyond Belief: Fact or Fiction: Popularity, cancellation and revivals

 Beyond Belief: Fact or Fiction had a sporadic airing schedule on its original networks, sometimes going for weeks or even months between airings.
 There is a two-year lag between Don LaFontaine and Campbell Lane's stints as narrator for the show, during which time it was believed that it had been cancelled, only for it to be brought back for another season in the summer of 2002.
 It was cancelled after its 2002 season.
 During his stint as narrator, Lane played the character John August in the Season 4 segment 'The Cigar Box'.

 In Germany, where Beyond Belief: Fact or Fiction is known as X-Factor: Das Unfassbare (The Unfathomable), the show was especially successful and still has a cult following.
 This led to the X-Factor brand being extended to other shows: The Paranormal Borderline became X-Factor: Die fünfte Dimension (The Fifth Dimension), X-Factor: Wahre Lügen (True Lies) is a German series, and Scariest Places on Earth became X-Factor: Die wahre Dimension der Angst (The Real Dimension of Fear).

 Starting on 4 November 2018, to celebrate the 20th anniversary of the series' premiere in Germany, RTL II produced two special episodes under the name X-Factor: Das Unfassbare kehrt zurück (The Unfathomable Returns), hosted by Detlef Bothe.
 While directly copying much of the original's style and studio setup, this revival was heavily panned by audiences due to the poorer production quality in comparison to the original.
 The show was continued in 2019 and 2020 on RTL II and now has a total of six episodes, with the latest episodes receiving slightly more favorable reviews.

+In 2019, Frakes reprised his role for a sketch on the Fox NFL pregame show.

 In October 2021, German private channel RTL II began broadcasting a revival of Beyond Belief: Fact or Fiction, with Jonathan Frakes reprising his role as the host.
 The first new episode was broadcast in German-speaking countries on October 31, 2021.
 Unlike previous seasons, the segments were produced and set in Germany, while the introductions by Jonathan Frakes were recorded in Los Angeles.
 Another set of two episodes aired in Germany on October 30, 2022.
 The new episodes were filmed in and around Los Angeles and are dubbed for German television.
 The production was executed by German studios Superama Film and Wiedemann & Berg Television and will feature 10 new stories.